Pictorialism: Japan

 In 1889 photographers Ogawa Kazumasa, W. K. Burton, Kajima Seibei and several others formed the Nihon Shashin-kai (Japan Photographic Society) in order to promote geijutsu shashin (art photography) in that country.
 Acceptance of this new style was slow at first, but in 1893 Burton coordinated a major invitational exhibition known as Gaikoku Shashin-ga Tenrain-kai or the Foreign Photographic Art Exhibition.
 The 296 works that were shown came from members of the London Camera Club, including important photographs by Peter Henry Emerson and George Davison.
 The breadth and depth of this exhibition had a tremendous impact on Japanese photographers, and it "galvanized the discourse of art photography throughout the country."
 After the exhibition ended Burton and Kajima founded a new organization, the Dai Nihon Shashin Hinpyō-kai (Greater Japan Photography Critique Society) to advance their particular viewpoints on art photography.

 In 1904 a new magazine called Shashin Geppo (Monthly Photo Journal) was started, and for many years it was the centerpiece for the advancement of and debates about pictorialism.
 The meaning and direction of art photography as championed by Ogawa and others was challenged in the new journal by photographers Tarō Saitō and Haruki Egashira, who, along with Tetsusuke Akiyama and Seiichi Katō, formed a new group known as Yūtsuzu-sha.
 This new group promoted their own concepts of what they called "the inner truth" of art photography.
 For the next decade many photographers aligned themselves with one of these two organizations.
+Outside Tokyo, local "art photography" (geijutsu shashin) clubs also emerged; for example, the Nagoya-based Aiyu Photography Club was founded in 1912.

 In the 1920s new organizations were formed that bridged the transition between pictorialism and modernism.
+By about 1930, Japanese modernist photographers associated with shinkō shashin ("New Photography") emphasized photography-specific creative expression and were positioned in sharp contrast to pictorialism, which had been the leading form of art photography in Japan.
 Most prominently among these was the Shashin Geijustu-sha (Photographic Art Society) formed by Shinzō Fukuhara and his brother Rosō Fukuhara.
 They promoted the concept of hikari to sono kaichō (light with its harmony) that rejected an overt manipulation of an image in favor of soft-focused images using silver gelatin printing.